CalcKit — Free UK Calculators

 Confusing markup and margin is one of the most common pricing mistakes in business.
 Here is the clear explanation.

-Markup and margin are two of the most frequently confused terms in business finance — and confusing them causes real financial damage.
+Markup vs margin — or margin vs markup, margin v markup, or simply understanding the relationship between margin and markup — is one of the most frequently confused areas in business finance.
+Confusing them causes real financial damage.
 Many business owners have accidentally priced products at a loss because they applied a markup percentage when they meant to apply a margin percentage.

 This guide settles the confusion permanently with clear formulas, worked examples, and a conversion table.